0xbharath/hardware-hacking-for-software-folks/README.md

 Aggregated resources on hardware hacking/embedded device exploitation for software exploitation people.

-**Feel free to make any additions that are you think will fit in this list**

 Topics include:
 - Hardware hacking.
 - Firmware analysis.
 - ARM | MIPS exploitation.

+**Feel free to add any resources that you think will fit in this list**

 ## Reading material